IBM/node-red-tensorflowjs/README.md

 1. Click on **Import**
 1. Select the **Clipboard** tab
 1. Click on **select a file to import**
-1. Browse to and select the flow file in the cloned repo (e.g., `<full path>/flows/browser-flow.json`)
+1. Browse to and select one of the flow files in the cloned repo
-  - If just trying things out on your browser, then you can use `browser-flow.json`.
+    - If trying things out locally on your browser, then use the `browser-flow.json`.
-  - If using a Raspberry Pi with peripherals, then you can use `raspberrypi-flows.json`.
+    - If using a Raspberry Pi with peripherals, then use the `raspberrypi-flows.json`.
 1. Select **Import to new flow**
 1. Click **Import**